 Although we exercise thorough care to eliminate wrong delivery before shipment, please check the following items when you unpack the product for confirmation.
-Should there be any defect or missing item, please contact our office indicated in the cover page of this document. - Please check that mounting bolts are included.
-(See the relevant delivery specifications.)
+Should there be any defect or missing item, please contact our office indicated in the cover page of this document.

-- Please check the spare parts.
-(To be determined in separate meetings.) - For details of special options, please feel free to contact us.
+- Please check that mounting bolts are included.
+(See the relevant delivery specifications.) - Please check the spare parts.
+(To be determined in separate meetings.) - For details of options, e.g. special modules, please feel free to contact us.